The programme of the conference is available here

 Whether this involves mundane or out-of-the-ordinary consumption in Western societies, children’s consumption in developing or emergent markets, in former Communist settings or in societies with a growing movement of contested consumption or in virtual worlds, the way child and teen consumption plays out is fascinating to investigate.
 New theoretical and methodological approaches along with new empirical studies are sought as to how child and teen consumption can be understood and explored, particularly through the voices of children and teens themselves, but also through their parents, markets, institutions, media and through historical perspectives.

-The conference is interdisciplinary, inviting contributions from anthropology, cultural studies, history, consumer studies, marketing, media, policy, sociology, economy, psychology, childhood studies, tourism studies, etc.
+The conference was as always interdisciplinary, inviting contributions from anthropology, cultural studies, history, consumer studies, marketing, media, policy, sociology, economy, psychology, childhood studies, tourism studies, etc.

 **NEW** Call for Papers - Special Session session « Children’s and teenagers’ food practices in contexts of poverty and inequality »